 Wolf Mask, Acquisition 1778Wolf's mask with sharp teeth, from Nootka Sound;

 Germany (allegedly by James Cook and his crew;)

-A story about, two brothers who changed things, was told by Indigenous people living in Washington State in the US, and on Vancouver Island in British Columbia, Canada.
+A story called, Two Brothers Who Changed Things, was told by Indigenous Peoples living in Washington State in the US, and on Vancouver Island in British Columbia, Canada.
 I believe this story came from the Nuu-chah-nulth people who lived in those areas.
 One aspect of this mythic tale, that is particularly relevant to the Dogon religion, is the fact that the story tells of two brothers who were responsible for changing things on the Earth.http://www.ilhawaii.net/~stony/lore43.html

 According to the Indigenous North American myth, "When the world was very young, there were no people on the Earth.
 There were no birds or animals, either.
 There was nothing but grass and sand and creatures that were neither animals nor people but had some of the traits of people and some of the traits of animals...
 The Two-Men-Who-Changed-Things called all the creatures to them.
 Some they changed to animals and birds and some they changed to trees and smaller plants."http://www.ilhawaii.net/~stony/lore43.html

-In The Master of Speech, I referred to the mythology of the Quinault tribes of North America and the Awonawilona of the Pueblo Zuni of the Southwestern U.S.
+In The Master (Mistress) of Speech, I refer to the mythology of the Quinault tribes of North America and the Awonawilona of the Pueblo Zuni of the Southwestern U.S.

 According to the Dogon, the Nummo lived underground and in caves and came out at night suggesting that the sunlight bothered them.Shannon Dorey, The Master of Speech Elemental Expressions Ltd. 2013 p.
 18.